ukaea/Glovebox-Simulator/readme.md

 The [spawn_kortex_robot.launch file](launch/spawn_kortex_robot.launch) launches the arm simulation in [Gazebo](http://gazebosim.org), with [ros_control](http://wiki.ros.org/ros_control) controllers and optionally [MoveIt!](https://moveit.ros.org/).
 The launch can be parametrized with arguments :

+To launch it with default arguments, run the following command in a terminal :

+`roslaunch kortex_gazebo spawn.launch gripper:="robotiq_2f_85"`

+To launch it with optional arguments, specify the argument name, then ":=", then the value you want.
+For example, :

+`roslaunch kortex_gazebo spawn.launch start_rviz:=false use_trajectory_controller:=false`

 **Arguments**:
 - **start_gazebo** : If this argument is false, Gazebo will not be launched within this launched file.
 It is useful if you already launched Gazebo yourself and just want to spawn the robot.
 The default value is **true** (Gazebo will be started).
 - **gazebo_gui** : If this argument is false, only the Gazebo Server will be launched.
 The default value is **true**.